-Amount What we plan to do EEF Toolkit summary Why we plan to use the allocation in this way The impact on our disadvantaged pupils 5 STAFFING £15,000 With a year group with 80% of pupils eligible for the grant, we have employed a second teacher in the Key Stage in order to ensure two classes in the key stage which otherwise would have been a single class of 36 pupils.
+Amount What we plan to do EEF Toolkit summary Why we plan to use the allocation in this way The desired impact on our disadvantaged pupils STAFFING £15,000 With a year group with 80% of pupils eligible for the grant, we have employed a second teacher in the Key Stage in order to ensure two classes in the key stage which otherwise would have been a single class of 36 pupils.
 Reducing class size + 3 Months.
 Low impact for very high cost, based on moderate evidence.
 The year group has a high level of children whose additional vulnerabilities (e.g. month of birth, gender, SEN) in addition to qualifying for the PPG led us to define a need for smaller classes to improve organisation, feedback and social/emotional care.
 Evidence suggests that reducing class sizes for younger children may provide longer term benefits, and these may emerge after the children have left first school.
 The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the pupils receive.
-We expect this to be reflected in our results and data.
-Overall APS progress in the 2013-14 Y3 cohort was good.
-The PP group of children made better progress than the Non PP cohort in Reading and Maths and very slightly lower progress in than the Non PP cohort in writing.
-Overall attainment for the Y3 PP cohort was above age expected in Reading, Writing and Maths. £7,500 Our SENCO is released from teaching duties for 1⁄2 day each week and literacy/numeracy subject leaders 1⁄2 day every 2 weeks in order to monitor provision and progress of our vulnerable special needs pupils, evaluate the effectiveness of interventions and support staff in implementing new interventions.
-An additional teacher in the school staffing structure from January 2015 will also allow more focused teacher intervention for specific groups of children which contain a high proportion of children eligible for PP. We consider the work of the SENCO and co-ordinators to be a vital aspect of whole school monitoring of provision.
+We expect this to be reflected in our results and data. £7,500 Our SENCO is released from teaching duties for 1⁄2 day each week and literacy/numeracy subject leaders 1⁄2 day every 2 weeks in order to monitor provision and progress of our vulnerable special needs pupils, evaluate the effectiveness of interventions and support staff in implementing new interventions.
+We consider the work of the SENCO and co-ordinators to be a vital aspect of whole school monitoring of provision.
 SENCO and co-ordinator release time ensures that we have detailed monitoring of how each of our vulnerable (due to their academic, social/emotional or behavioural needs) pupils is progressing and how we can improve that progress if necessary.
 We intend to spend the grant on the most effective support which has the greatest impact on the attainment and wellbeing of our pupils.
 This relies upon us introducing new interventions with the correct level of support for staff who will deliver them and being evaluative about what works and what isn't as successful as we had hoped.
-Monitoring provision and progress in this way ensures value for money.
-Although progress of SEN pupils remains slower than that of their peers, interventions (instigated/supported by the SENCO and Subject Leaders) have ensured that these children have been able to access more personalised learning and made good progress at their own levels.
+Monitoring provision and progress in this way ensures value for money £2,400 The employment of an additional lunchtime supervisor to supervise children having access to school ICT facilities during lunchtimes.
+Digital technology + 4 Months.
+Moderate impact for high cost, based on extensive evidence.
+After school programmes. + 2 Months.
+Low impact for high cost, based on limited evidence.
+A number of our pupils (many from vulnerable groups) do not have easy access to ICT and internet facilities at home.
+By staffing our ICT room each lunchtime pupils will have access to computers, Ipads and the internet to complete homework and use for research and leisure.
+Pupils associate autonomous learning, homework and research with enjoyment.
+Programmes which support and encourage children academically while providing stimulating environments and activities will most likely link to engagement.
+Additionally, teacher's support, promotion of interaction and mutual respect appear to be some of the key elements in enhancing participation.